A New View with Myha’la Herrold

 'You can and you will, if you decide to.'
 The COS SS23 campaign co-star on finding her own truth in her work, and how to empower the next generation of female film and TV talent this International Women’s Day.

 In British TV drama, Industry, a slick interrogation of the inner workings of London’s finance industry, Myha’la Herrold (she/her) delivers a groundbreaking performance as Harper Stern, an icy, ambitious and unstoppable young woman.
-However, despite her character’s boldness, the brilliance of her characterization lies in the subtleties – the nuance of a lilting line, a moment of hesitation, a turn of the head.
+However, despite her character’s boldness, the brilliance of her characterisation lies in the subtleties – the nuance of a lilting line, a moment of hesitation, a turn of the head.
 In fact, this complexity underpins all of her performances.
 As an actor, it’s becoming her trademark, and the world is beginning to take notice.

 This International Women’s Day, we sat down with the rising star to talk about women and womanhood, the importance of music to her existence (it can’t be overstated), the women she admires the most, and the inspiration she takes from her mum.